Yapibe/KAN-GPSConv/README.md

 4. **Training Script**: `experiments/train_model.py` handles the training process for both node and graph classification tasks.

 5. **Evaluation Script**: `experiments/evaluate_model.py` is used to evaluate trained models on test sets and generate performance metrics.

+## Recent Insights and Changes

+1. **KAN Implementation**: We've learned that it's more effective to implement KAN for graphs in the latent feature space.
+This is achieved by using a linear layer to project input features into a latent space before applying the KAN layer.

+2. **Optimizer Choice**: Recent experiments suggest that using SGD (with momentum) leads to more stable training compared to Adam, albeit with slower convergence.
+We've updated our training script to support both optimizers for comparison.

+3. **Extended Training**: Due to the slower convergence of SGD, we've increased the default number of training epochs.

+4. **Weights & Biases Integration**: We use Weights & Biases (wandb) for experiment tracking and visualization.

 ## Setup and Installation